 The main takeaway in this section is that no surgery is performed without risk, and understanding those risks and how to prevent them will lead to better outcomes.
 General recommendations are to not smoke (or quit smoking at least a year prior), maintain a nutritious diet, and prioritize exercise, sleep, and mental wellbeing.

 One of the key elements for post-operative success is a referral to pelvic floor physical therapy, especially if you were not able to see one prior to surgery.

 Role of pelvic floor physical therapy post surgery:

-Post op ambulation: A PT should come visit you ~post op day 1 to help you get up and walk, both to maintain mobility & prevent muscle wasting, as well as prevent blood clots from forming.
+Post op ambulation: A PT should come visit you around one day post op to help you get up and walk, both to maintain mobility & prevent muscle wasting, as well as prevent blood clots from forming.

 Assist with pelvic relaxation in preparation for dilation: Dilation of the vaginal canal is a life-long process to prevent stenosis (which is narrowing of the cavity).
 If your pelvic floor muscles are very tight, or hypertonic, pushing a firm dilator into the vaginal canal may be extremely uncomfortable, if not painful.
 There are many techniques you can implement to help prepare the pelvic floor to accept the dilator.

 Treat pelvic pain, muscle spasms, and dyspareunia (painful penetration).
 Facilitate dilation (as listed above), and assist with relaxation strategies for sexual intercourse (if that is your goal).